Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

    ori_local_registered_tar.marker
    ori_local_registered_sub.marker

-All files can be opened using [Vaa3d](https://github.com/Vaa3D), '\**.v3draw' is the registered image in each stage, and '\**.marker' can generate the deformation field of registered image (it can be used to register the neurons and soma on the mouse brain in the later stage).
+All files can be opened using [Vaa3d](https://github.com/Vaa3D), `**.v3draw` is the registered image in each stage, and `**.marker` can generate the deformation field of registered image (it can be used to register the neurons and soma on the mouse brain in the later stage).

 ## Register your own data
 You need to modify the registration data path and corresponding parameters in `run_script_windows_yod.bat` and `run_script_linux_yod.sh`.
 The *** position in the file is an item that must be modified, for example in the ".bat" script:
 > -m ***.v3draw -> the name of your own data, and you need to ensure that your data is in the v3draw format.

 Other parameter items are not necessary to modify items.
-But you can still modify it, such as the save path '-o Registration_sample_data/result/yod/', you can modify it to the path where you want the registration result to be saved.
+But you can still modify it, such as the save path `-o Registration_sample_data/result/yod/`, you can modify it to the path where you want the registration result to be saved.
 In addition, you can also optionally modify the local registration parameters in `Registration_sample_data/Parameter/yod_config.txt` according to your data set for better local registration results (Descrptions of the parameters are given in the corresponding files).

-**Note**: Due to limited network and storage, small downsampled brain images are provided here (but the registration results 'Registration_sample_data\registered_sample_data\' are based on the raw brain data).
+**Note**: Due to limited network and storage, small downsampled brain images are provided here (but the registration results `Registration_sample_data\registered_sample_data\` are based on the raw brain data).
 For better registration accuracy, we encourage the user to download raw data from the scalable Brain Atlas website (https://scalablebrainatlas.incf.org/mouse/ABA_v3#about) or contact us by email (qulei@ahu.edu.cn).
 If you use the raw data to register the fMOST mouse brain, you need to update the "Registration_sample_data/fMOST_segmentation/" at well.
 The segmentation model will be uploaded soon.